gr-grey/proto1/_pages/about.md

 Programming
 ------
 - Coding is an activity I enjoy, both the puzzle solving (math & engineering) aspect and the joy of building something.
-Besides, who doesn't love to have endless argument over which language/IDE/framework is the best, and wrestle with some obsure and poorly documented tools/software that require act of gods to compile? :)
+Besides, who doesn't love to have endless arguments over which language/IDE/framework is the best, and wrestle with some obsure and poorly documented tools/software that require act of gods to compile? :)

 Example of An Intriging Biology Question